Endrylrm/silksong_launch_clock/README.md

 a simple clock to check if silksong has launched on steam, built using tkinter, pillow (for images in tkinter) and pystray (System tray).

-When the game launchs on steam on september 4, you will receive a message box notification at exactly 14:00 UTC.
+When the game launches on steam on september 4, you will receive a message box notification at exactly 14:00 UTC.

 # Dependencies:
 - tkinter